pcafrica/advanced_programming_2024-2025/lectures/04/04-c++_inheritance_polymorphism.md

 3. If `B *b = new D` is a pointer to the base class converted from a `D*`, calling a `virtual` method will, in fact, invoke the method defined in `D` (this applies to references as well).

 **Note:** Overridden virtual methods must have the same return type, with one exception: a method returning a pointer (reference) to a base class may be overridden by a method returning a pointer (reference) to a derived class.

 ---

+# *"is-a"* relationship

+Polymorphism should be used only when the relationship between the base and derived class is an *"is-a"* relationship.
+In this context, the public interface of the derived class is a superset of that of the base class.

+This means that one should be able to safely use any member from the public interface of the base class with an object of the derived class.

+Therefore, the base class must define the public interface common to all members of the hierarchy.

+---